Self-Diagnosis and Self-Debiasing: A Proposal for Reducing Corpus-Based Bias in NLP: Introduction

-In this paper, we therefore first explore whether language models are able to detect when their own outputs exhibit some undesirable attributes, based only on their internal knowledge -- a process to which we refer as \emph{self-diagnosis}.
-We then investigate whether this ability can be used to perform \emph{self-debiasing}, i.e., whether language models can use their knowledge to discard undesired behaviors in a fully unsupervised fashion: We propose a decoding algorithm that reduces the probability of a model producing biased text, requiring nothing more than a textual description of the undesired behavior, which can be as simple as a single keyword (Figure~\ref{figure:motivational-example}).
+In this paper, we therefore propose an approach that, instead of trusting that a model will \emph{implicitly} learn desired behaviors from the training data, makes \emph{explicit} how we expect it to behave at test time: If the model is told which biases are undesired -- and it is able to discern their presence --, it should be able to avoid them even if they are present in some of the texts it has been trained on.
+As it is a necessary condition for this approach, we first explore whether language models are able to detect when their own outputs exhibit undesirable attributes, based only on their internal knowledge -- a process to which we refer as \emph{self-diagnosis}.
+We then investigate whether this ability can be used to perform \emph{self-debiasing}, i.e., whether language models can use this knowledge to discard undesired behaviors in a fully unsupervised fashion.
+To this end, we propose a decoding algorithm that reduces the probability of a model producing biased text, requiring nothing more than a textual description of the undesired behavior, which can be as simple as a single keyword (e.g., ``sexist'', ``racist'', ``homophobic'' or ``violent'' in Figure~\ref{figure:motivational-example}; see \secref{selfdebias} for details).
 While our results demonstrate that large models in particular are, to some extent, capable of performing self-diagnosis and self-debiasing, we also find that their current capabilities are by no means sufficient to eliminate the issue of corpus-based bias in NLP.